 The exact date of the foundation of the church of St. Mary Magdalene is not known, but it is assumed that it was a few years after the town location, which took place in 1253.
 It hadn’t so popular in many medieval towns calling of the Blessed Virgin Mary, because that calling had already a collegiate church on Ostrów Tumski.
-The prince was the primal founder and patron of the church, but since 1282 it has been the Dominican sisters.
-In the second half of the 14th century there was a major reconstruction of some parts of the temple.
+The prince was the primal founder and patron of the church, but since 1296 it has been the Dominican sisters.
+A year later, Władysław the Elbow-High handed over the church to the Dominican sisters again, together with all the income.

 In 1657 the Swedish army set fire to the church, which caused the burning of the whole interior.
 After a refit of 1661, the gothic corpus of the temple survived in almost unchanged state until June 3, 1773, when a thunderbolt caused a fire which nearly devastated the collegiate.
 Then in 1777, while trying to rebuild, one of the walls collapsed.
 What remained was burned by another fire in 1780.
 At that time the parish took over the church after the Jesuits, and abandon the renovation of the ruined collegiate church.
 The remains of the church were demolished in 1802.

-Inside, the three-sided closure of the presbytery and the preceding bay were covered with a joint vault, and the nave was also vaulted.
-The inter-nave arcades were rather cut straight into the walls (which could have been part of the original aisleless church from 13th century), but it is not known whether the lesenes or wall shafts ran over them, or whether the walls remained smooth.
+Inside, the three-sided closure of the chancel and the bay preceding it were covered with a joint vault, and the nave was also vaulted.
+The inter-nave arcades were rather cut directly into the walls (which could have been part of the original aisleless church from 13th century), but it is not known whether pilaster strips or shafts ran along them, or whether the walls remained smooth.
 The pillars were devoid of impost cornices.
 Symmetrical ogival arches were spread over the vaults of the aisles, opened in full walls perpendicular to the axis of the church.
 The flying buttresses were placed higher than the arches of the inter-nave arcades, so they were not included in the system of the aisle vaults.